 1 – Make sure you’ve got the proper 3D foam: Not all foam is equal, and to make cutting and shaping easier, you’ll want to get the proper 3D foam that is meant specifically when digitizing 3D embroidery.

 2 – Give yourself a little extra room: The whole point and process of creating the ridges are that it is going to push through the foam to get the raised look.
 Since the stitches are tight and done forcefully, it’s natural for even the true 3D foam — as good as it is — to lose edges where the needle goes through.
 Make sure that you leave a little excess on both sides of the foam so that you can get the full and dramatic effect that you’re going for.
 As you get used to your machine, you’ll know how much to allot extra.

 3 – Remember to use a satin stitch: While simple, a lot of people forget this at first.
-Make sure yo use a satin stitch so that it gives the full raised effect that you’re hoping to create.
+Make sure yo use a satin stitch so that it gives the full raised effect on the custom embroidery designs that you’re hoping to create.
 For best results, make sure to go somewhere between 3 mm and 9 mm.